AGMs

 4 questions lodged at 2025 Gentrack hybrid AGM

-Below is the text of the 4 written questions submitted at the 39 minute Gentrack (GTK) virtual AGM held at 8am Auckland time via Link on February 26, 2025.
-See notice of meeting and early proxy disclosure in formals with no protest votes.
+Below is the text of the 4 written questions submitted at the 39 minute Gentrack (GTK) virtual AGM held at 10am Auckland time via Link on February 26, 2025.
+See notice of meeting and early proxy disclosure in formals.
 Market cap was $1.12 billion on AGM day.
+There were no protest votes.

 Q1.
 The 6 most valuable US big tech stocks - Microsoft, Apple, Amazon, Alphabet, Meta and Nvidia - are together worth more than $20 trillion, largely because they have enormous pricing power and are over-charging customers the world over.
 Could the CEO comment on which of the big global technology companies we are most reliant on and what would we do if they suddenly put their prices up by 30%?
 Also, are we at all exposed to a potential US trade war involving Australia and New Zealand's treatment of big US tech companies?